MuhammadNazhimMaulana/duty-app/README.md

 # Duty App

-Here you can use this simple api for building a task management app
+You can use this simple api for building a task management app